rusbomber/VictoriaLogs/docs/victorialogs/security-and-lb.md

 ```

 Any field sent by the application will be overridden by the value set in the `extra_fields`, if defined.
-This protects from unexpected overriding of the provided `extra_fields` by the log shipper.
+This prevents the log shipper from unexpectedly overriding the provided `extra_fields`.